lhcb/starterkit-lessons/05-interactive-dst.md

 The file we [downloaded from the grid](04-files-from-grid.html) contains simulated data, with stripping and trigger decisions and so on.
 Here we assumed the file you downloaded is called `00035742_00000002_1.allstreams.dst`.
-To take a look at the contents of the TES we to write a small Python file:
+To take a look at the contents of the TES, we need to write a small Python file:

 ```python